- Visit the Aquarium

-Mystic Aquarium’s Marine Mammal and Sea Turtle Stranding Program supports animals in need, educates the public about the marine environment and its inhabitants, and promotes our mission to inspire people to care about and protect our ocean planet.
+Mystic Aquarium’s Animal Rescue Program supports animals in need, educates the public about the marine environment and its inhabitants, and promotes our mission to inspire people to care about and protect our ocean planet.

 Mystic Aquarium is a founding member of the Northeast Region Stranding Network.
 The network consists of independent organizations dedicated to caring for sick and injured animals and learning more about the reasons they come ashore.
 Only groups and facilities authorized by the National Marine Fisheries Service are permitted to handle these animals, which are protected under federal law.